RSS

 2009: Bankruptcy, reorganization, SRC Energia receives 95%

 During the bankruptcy procedure, Boeing settled with creditors for the entire consortium, paying them $448 million.
-In the same year, the American company demanded that partners reimburse their costs.
-The Norwegian company paid its part of the debt in 2009-2010.
+In the same year, the American company demanded that the partners reimburse their costs.
+The Norwegian company paid off its part of the debt in 2009-2010.

 1996